Jamals211/Visualizing_Oil_and_Gas_Storage/README.md

 <b> Price Impacts From Cude Storage <b><p>
 https://www.linkedin.com/pulse/price-impacts-from-crude-storage-shawn-jamal/?trackingId=a%2FoH27YmqkNMbJIrQEBHQQ%3D%3D <p>

 * Crude storage has decline 50 MMBBLs and gasoline storage has declined 30 MMBBLs since April of 2020.
-While inventories have steadily declined, the price of crude has staggnated at $40/BBL and have remained steady.
+While inventories have steadily declined, the price of crude has stagnated  at $40/BBL and have remained steady.
 Crude will need to drop another 100 MMBBLs for prices to rise to the $60 to $70 range and at this time OPEC+ will likely increase supply to balance the market.
 Gasoline storage will drop until November when demand goes down and refiners begin to buy more crude.